 When Spouses Fight Over the Custody of Their Frozen Embryos

 In 2019, the Connecticut Supreme Court handled a case that involved divorcing spouses who disagreed on what should be done with their last remaining frozen embryo.
-The wife believed it should be discarded, whereas the husband believed it should be saved and adopted by another couple.
-The trial court initially determined that the agreement to discard them was unenforceable, but the Supreme Court later reversed that order, allowing the wife to have them discarded.
+The woman believed it should be discarded, whereas the spouse believed it should be saved and adopted by another couple.
+The trial court initially determined that the agreement to discard them was unenforceable, but the Supreme Court later reversed that order, allowing the woman to have them discarded.

 That said, in other cases throughout the country, courts have ruled in favor of women who believed their frozen embryos were their last chance at starting or growing their family.